 But this is me.
-Would ninety years of grief, disappointment,
+Would nearly a century of grief, disappointment,

-rejection, ignorance, self-condemnation – however witty – add up to anything
+rejection, ignorance, self-condemnation – however wittily written – add up to anything

 other than a failed life?
 Heck, I’ve lived to ninety and that’s some kind of